Operation Southern Shield targets speeders on SC roads this week - South Carolina Radio Network

 Operation Southern Shield is on South Carolina’s roads this week.

-It’s a multi-state attempt to target drivers who speed and drive in an unsafe manner.
+The five-state operation targets drivers who speed and drive in an unsafe manner.

-Lcpl.
-David Jones with the South Carolina Highway Patrol said there were more than 45,000 speed-related crashes in South Carolina in 2017 and speed was the factor in 38 percent of traffic deaths last year.
+Highway Patrol Lance Cpl.
+David Jones said there were more than 45,000 speed-related crashes in South Carolina last year and speed was the factor in 38 percent of all traffic deaths.

 “Speed plays a big factor in our fatalities,” he said.

 So law enforcement officers in South Carolina, Florida, Alabama, Georgia and Tennessee are teaming up this week target unsafe driving habits.
-Jones said in the program’s first year in 2017, there was a reduction in crashes and traffic deaths during the week of enforcement.
-During the 2017 week of enforcement 16 people died on South Carolina roads, compared to 21 during the same week in 2016.
+Jones said there was a reduction in crashes and traffic deaths during 2017’s inaugural week of enforcement.
+He said 16 people died on South Carolina roads that week in 2017, compared to 21 during the same week in 2016.
 There was also a reduction in speed-related fatalities, from nine to six, during the same period.

 “Not only are we looking for motorists who may speed, but also people who have made the poor decision to get behind the wheel of a car if they’ve consumed alcohol or taken drugs, or motorists who are driving distracted, and lastly, motorists who’ve made that poor decision not to buckle up,” Jones said.

-The enforcement falls during what the South Carolina Department of Public Safety calls the 100 Deadly Days of Summer when there is more traffic from people on vacation.
-The campaign focuses on the heavy summer travel period when the rate of fatal and injury crashes within the Southeastern United States is higher than any other time of the year.
+The enforcement falls during what the South Carolina Department of Public Safety calls the “100 Deadly Days of Summer,” when there is increased traffic due to travelers on vacation.
+The campaign focuses on the heavy summer travel period when the rate of fatal and injury crashes within the Southeastern U.S. is higher than any other time of the year.

 “If we can get people before they depart to go on that trip, to slow down, reduce their speed, buckle up, get a designated driver, then we’ve done our part effectively and that way it falls back on the motorist,” he said.
 “We want the motorists to do the right thing and we’re going to have resources available to do that.”